Polystichum aculeatum

+Description

-The glossy dark green fronds are 30–90 cm long, usually drooping downslope, with typically 3-8 fronds on a mature plant.
+The glossy dark green fronds are 30–90 cm long, usually drooping downslope, with typically 3–8 fronds on a mature plant.
 The fronds are stiff and hard-textured, bipinnate (single-pinnate on small, young plants), with the pinnae opposite on the stalk.
 Each pinna is 3–11 cm long, with a large upward-pointing pinnule at the base, and the other pinnules decreasing in size toward the pinna tip; the pinnules have bristly tips.
-Individual fronds live for 1.5-2.5 years and remain attached to the rhizome after withering.
+Individual fronds live for 1.5–2.5 years and remain attached to the rhizome after withering.
 The round sori occupy two rows on either side of the midrib of each pinnule and are covered by a centrally-attached, umbrella-like indusium with fringed edges.
 They produce light yellow spores.

+Etymology

-The Latin specific epithet aculeatum means “bristly”.
+The Latin specific epithet aculeatum means "bristly".

+Uses

-Polystichum aculeatum is grown as an ornamental plant in gardens, and has gained the Royal Horticultural Society’s Award of Garden Merit.
+Polystichum aculeatum is grown as an ornamental plant in gardens, and has gained the Royal Horticultural Society's Award of Garden Merit.

 Distribution

-Ireland.
-Counties:Down, Antrim and Derry.

-Throughout the British Isles and Europe except for the northern countries.
+It is found in the counties of Down, Antrim and Londonderry in Ireland, throughout the British Isles and Europe except for the northern countries.
 It is found in mountain limestone screes in the Jura and the alps, and on alpine and subalpine limestone cliffs.